Ukraine Likely to Reopen Probe of Hunter Biden Firm: Sources

 According to Nalyvaichenko, Lutsenko needs to be investigated further, not least because he has been in communication with Trump’s agents “for vindictive purposes.”

-Nalyvaichenko said Ukraine should also be interested in a thorough investigation into the so-called “black ledger” that recorded slush fund payments to Trump’s former campaign manager, Paul Manafort.
+Nalyvaichenko said Ukraine should also be interested in a thorough investigation into the “black ledger” that recorded slush-fund payments to Trump’s former campaign manager, Paul Manafort.

 “As it turns out, nobody really investigated the case properly,” Nalyvaichenko said.
 “Officials close to former President Petro Poroshenko mentioned two names of the U.S. citizens.
 One was Paul Manafort, who lost his job as Trump campaign manager, the other, Larry King, was never talked about again.”